JetBrains/reveal.js/README.md

 * /img/screenshots/jetbrains/wearejb_v4.2.mp4
 * /img/screenshots/jetbrains/DSGN-5489AnnualReport_d10.mp4

-If you would like to track more files, add them with `git-lfs track FILE_NAME`
+If you would like to track more files, add them with `git-lfs track FILE_NAME`.

+You don't need to download GIT-LFS if you need to download the videos, just clone the repository as described above.